MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/configure-data-reporting.md

 The admin app UI will switch to display in the language you selected.

-## Change mobile app labels (Experimental)
+## Extend mobile app labels (Experimental)

-You can change the Hospital Emergency Response mobile app labels.
+You can extend the Hospital Emergency Response mobile app labels with custom text.
 For instructions, go to [Extend Hospital Emergency Response mobile app labels (Experimental)](https://github.com/microsoft/powerapps-tools/tree/master/Apps/EmergencyResponse/Experimental/LabelCustomizations).

 ## Issues and feedback